Sri Lanka is a sheet of bubble wrap.

 There’s cool stuff to see in Kandy, especially some of the Sri Lankan festivals.

 The other end of the Kandy to Ella train.
 Also, one of the best places in Sri Lanka… sort off.

 It’s a one-street town, purely touristic, and noisy from the traffic.
 That’s ok though because there are plenty of places to stay just outside Ella.
-In fact, that’s where the coolest place to stay in Sri Lanka is (TBA – it’s coming, I promise).
+In fact, I found the coolest place to stay in Sri Lanka here – where I met special people.